emochka2007/dayvinchik-bot/README.md

 - Random timestamp between answers
 - Goals and checks in chat, getting info about girl (name, age, activity, favourite animal)
 - analyze ignored chats (no answer for more than 24 hrs)
+- Find altushka from the photo and identify.
+-

 ## Done
 - Detect unread messages
 - list all active matches
 - Get the match message
 - interact with db
+- Store the currently reviewing profi to send all photos to gpt to analuze
+- Insert each review inside the db with the status `PENDING`, 'COMPLETED'